How Much Dressing for Salad Per Person? (Depending on the Type)

 So, if you are making a batch salad, use the tables above as a guide; if you are making individual portions, use the standard rule.
 In the case of individual portions, multiply the number of tbsps by 5, as 1 tbsp contains 5 grams of content.

 Timing is crucial when dressing a salad, as dressing too early can ruin the taste.
 The longer you keep a dressed salad, the more the ingredients will react and alter its taste and structure.
-These changes are always negative, as you will be left with a soggy, runny, and unappealing salad.
+These changes are always negative, leaving you with a soggy, runny, and unappealing salad.

 What you need to do is dress the salad right before serving.
 That way, the dressing will do its magic without making any adverse changes to the salad.
 However, it is best to serve the salad undressed and have each person dress their salad using their dressing.

-If you decide to dress the salad and serve it, be very careful to mix it.
-You need to take care to distribute the dressing evenly and not damage the consistency of the salad.
+If you dress and serve the salad, be very careful to mix it.
+You need to distribute the dressing evenly and not damage the consistency of the salad.
 Still, some of your guests may want more or less dressing, which brings us to the point that it is best to serve the salad undressed and let your guests dress it for themselves.

 As good as the salad might be, the dressing can significantly decrease its quality if not properly made.
 The biggest dressing mistake is under-seasoning.
 Chances are your salad will be fresh and contain a significant amount of moisture if you are making a vegetable salad, or it will be dry if you are making a pasta salad.